-When you face a broad range of tactical challenges, including maintaining security, managing tech migrations, keeping control of your device fleet and working with managed print partners (oh wait—that last one isn’t a challenge) it can be daunting to think about how you can also be a strategic partner to other departments in your company.
+When facing a broad range of tactical challenges, including maintaining security, managing tech migrations, keeping control of your device fleet and working with managed print partners (oh wait—that last one isn’t a challenge) it can be daunting to think about how you can also be a strategic partner to other departments in your company.
 However, there are a few things to do that can make cohesion come a bit more naturally.

-Close the communications gap
+Close the Communications Gap